leeek/cs51-git-tutorial/README.md

 Once you've added something to your staging area, you need to commit it.
 You can do that just by running `git commit`, which will bring up a console text editor to add a commit message.
-The default is often `vim`, which most people don't even know how to exit properly (myself included).
-If you want to change it, you can run `git config --global core.editor "<your_favorite_editor>"`, replacing your favorite editor there.
+The default is often `vim`, which most people don't even know how to exit properly (if you're stuck, you can close the terminal.
+Otherwise, <Esc> :q! should get you out).
+If you want to change it, you can run
+`git config --global core.editor "<your_favorite_editor>"`, replacing your favorite editor there.
 Note, that you'll likely want a console based editor, like `vi`, `emacs`, or `nano`, in there, since git doesn't exactly play nicely with GUI based editors in my experience.

-To avoid the whole tango of going into an editor, you can just run `git commit -m "Commit message"`, and write your commit message there instead.
+To avoid the whole tango of going into an editor, you can just run `git commit -m "Commit message"`, and write your commit message there instead. **I highly recommend this**.

 To avoid having to add files manually, you can also run `git commit -a`, which will commit all the changes you've made.
 Combine them into `git commit -am "message"` to commit all your changes easily. *Careful:* `git commit -a` doesn't work like `git add --all`, it doesn't check in (start tracking) any new files, it only commits changes to existing files.

+Realistically, most of your commits will look `git commit -am "meesage"`.

 ### Branches ###